 Now, before we get into all the nitty gritty step-by-step stuff, there’s one thing I want you to think about first: your domain name.
 And the first rule of choosing a domain name is…

-- Your name will probably be taken, though.
+If you have a common name (like I do), this will likely to taken already.
 I certainly couldn’t get thomasfrank.com, so I had to go with thomasjfrank.com instead.
 If your name is taken, you can throw in a middle initial or maybe even your full middle name if it doesn’t make the domain too long.

-- Don’t use numbers in your domain name, and only use dashes if you absolutely have to.
+Don’t use numbers in your domain name, and only use dashes if you absolutely must.

-- Above all, make sure your domain’s spelling is very easy to get correct for someone just sounding it out.
+Above all, make sure your domain’s spelling is very easy to get correct for someone just sounding it out.
 This way, you’ll be able to mention your domain easily in casual conversation, and the person you’re talking to will be able to find it without worrying about the spelling.
-This tip really applies to everything – for instance, it’s a lot easier to tell people my Twitter handle, @TomFrankly, than it is to tell them the username I used to use for everything in middle school, electrick_eye.
-The goal is to make it easy for people to find you.

 So once you’ve thought of a good domain name, let’s kick off this whole website-building process by getting your domain and hosting.

-Time to Get a Domain and Web Hosting.
+Time to Get a Domain Name and Web Hosting.

 It used to be that you had to buy your domain name separately from your web hosting.
 Now, however, you can get them from the same place, right at the same time.
-Buying them separately is still an option, but it’s so much easier to get them together (the convenience costs about $3 extra).
+Buying them separately is still an option, but it’s so much easier to get them together.

-I’m going to used the combined method in this tutorial to keep things simple; however, you can always email me if you want help setting them up separately (or for anything else).
+I’m going to use the combined method in this tutorial to keep things simple; however, you can always get in touch with me if you want help setting them up separately (or for anything else).

 Note to your wallet: this is the only part of the process that will cost you any money.
 Hosting isn’t free.
 However, it doesn’t have to be that costly, either – and I believe the small cost is worth the boost having a website gives to your personal brand and credibility.